 Craving soup?
-This Cream of Spinach Soup is full of vitamin and minerals as well as a good source of fiber to help keep bowels regular.
+This Cream of Spinach Soup from my cancer cookbook is full of vitamin and minerals as well as a good source of fiber to help keep bowels regular.
 Serve it as a light meal or pair with a salad or sandwich a heartier lunch or dinner.
 It’s a one pot dish for easy clean up and freezer friendly as you can make ahead and pull it out of the freezer for an easy meal, quick!

-Cream of Spinach Soup from Eating Well Through Cancer cookbook
+Cream of Spinach Soup from Eating Well Through Cancer

 Frozen broccoli can also be used for a broccoli soup version.
 For soup craving, here’s an easy idea.
 Soups are enjoyed any time of day and freeze well.